 This year, the annual shopping event will be Saturday, November 28.
 American Express introduced this national shopping day in 2010 in an effort to support small businesses during an economic recession.
 This first Saturday after Thanksgiving provides business owners and managers an opening to connect with their communities and generate new revenue and also offers holiday season shoppers a fun way to endorse local businesses and acquire unique holiday gifts.

 Small Business Saturday is no small deal.
 According to American Express, 62% of U.S. small businesses surveyed said they need consumer spending to return to pre-COVID levels by the end of the year to stay in operation.
 The opportunity is huge—the U.S. Small Business Administration reports that American consumers spent $19.6 billion on Small Business Saturday in 2019.

 Some of the businesses that may benefit from participating in a Small Business Saturday sale or campaign include jewelry stores, men’s and women’s apparel stores, exercise/fitness equipment shops, outdoor recreation stores, restaurants and many more.
-Here is what we know about Small Business Saturday Shoppers:

 The American Express Small Business Saturday website is packed with suggestions on how small local businesses can capitalize on the special day.
 A few tips are to champion the community cause in your town, rally other businesses to participate, organize a local event and to promote the “Shop Small” effort.
 If your local Chamber of Commerce or Downtown Development Authority are organizing Small Business Saturday activities in your community, try to take advantage of those efforts.

 Small Business Saturday provides businesses an abundance of options and the opportunity to build community relationships and set an upbeat tone for the holiday season.
 Happy Thanksgiving!